Supporting Creative Professionals to improve mental health and wellbeing

 Personal Professional Development Group - A PPD Group is a regular group session with both a personal and professional element, allowing space to focus on increasing mental wellbeing and have creative discussions in a supportive environment.
 Groups are facilitated but led by the needs of the group.

-If you are interested in attending a workshop or PPDG please register your interest
+If you are interested in talking about this further, please

 It is important to note that counselling and psychotherapy are generally recognised as beneficial but sometimes this isn't always the case.